 If no event source is contained, it returns an empty collection.

+If at least one Event Source is contained in the collection, it returns a collection ordered according to the order in which the Event Sources have been created in the owning component.

 ECSS-E-ST-40-07_1440079

 The IEventProvider GetEventSource method shall return the component’s event source corresponding to the given name, with the following argument and behaviour: